lunchbag/hugo-blog/content/posts/fukuoka.md

 It’s been over a month since our last correspondence.
 Justin and I have been doing very well in Fukuoka.
 We settled in fairly quickly, having found a routine that works for us which includes grocery shopping at our local supermarket, going to the gym every morning and rotating through a trio of hot teas (soba tea, green tea, and rooibos!) throughout the day.

-Our time has been split between working on our personal programming projects, continue our contracting work, keeping up our fitness regimen, learning Japanese, and anything food-related such as cooking at home and seeking out restaurants.
+Our time has been split between working on our personal programming projects, continuing our contracting work, keeping up our fitness regimen, learning Japanese, and anything food-related such as cooking at home and seeking out restaurants.
 These are precisely the goals we set out for ourselves before we left home.
 This leaves little time for much else, notably seeing all the tourist spots, local attractions and taking day trips to nearby cities.
 Although we do take the effort to take days off from our routine to explore, our goal in Fukuoka is not to vacation.
 We wanted to see if we are able to be just as, if not more, productive in a foreign environment while preserving our values (staying financial lean and physically healthy) and personal goals (fitness, cooking, etc), thereby proving that this lifestyle could be sustainable to repeat in the future– our ultimate goal.

 That being said, our first month in Fukuoka has definitely been an adventure.
 We ate new and amazing food, learned a lot of surprising new things, struggled a ton, and had small language barrier wins.